xEmp3ror/Ingenieria-del-Software/Requisitos/Casos de Uso/05-Mostrar-listas-de-Pacientes.md

 **Flujos alternativos**:

 4.a.
-Si no existe ningun paciente, se muestra un mensaje de error.
+Si no existe ningun paciente, el sistema no muestra ningun paciente.